Oblosys/react-hook-tracer/packages/react-hook-tracer/README.md

 #### Optionally disable React strict mode

 You may want to temporarily disable [React strict mode](https://reactjs.org/docs/strict-mode.html) by removing the `<React.StrictMode>` tags (typically in the root `index.tsx` or `index.jsx` file).
-In strict mode each component render is executed twice, and components are also mounted twice, which makes the log harder to read.
+In development builds, strict mode executes each component render twice, and also mounts components twice, which makes the log harder to read.

 #### Include `TraceLog` component